mcampironi/DSProjects/README.md

 # Data Science Projects

 Hi 👋, I'm Matteo and in this repository you can find all my university projects.
-Not all files are uploaded due to size limitations.
+Not all files (such as the models) are uploaded due to size limitations.

 ## 🖥️ Introductory classes
 - [Foundations of Computer Science](https://github.com/mcampironi/DSProjects/tree/main/Foundations%20of%20Computer%20Science "Foundations of Computer Science")